 - Bannan Line (Blue): Taipei Nangang Exhibition Center to Yongning

-What’s great about the metro is that it runs from 6:00am to midnight, giving you plenty of chance to explore including a late evening visit to the best Taipei night markets.
-All announcements and signage are in both Chinese and English, making it, by far, the easiest way to get around Taipei.
+What’s great about the metro is that it runs from 6:00 am to midnight, giving you plenty of chance to explore, including a late evening visit to the best Taipei night markets.
+All announcements and signage are in both Chinese and English, making it, by far, the easiest way to get around.

 Like in other East Asian destinations, buses in Taipei are, in general, a little more confusing than metro trains.
 Even though most signs and announcements are in both English and Chinese, you may run into a situation, particularly in the outskirts of town, where bus stop names aren’t so obvious.
 Bus drivers also rarely speak English, adding an extra layer of difficulty to the situation.

 Even easier than the public buses for travellers is the hop-on-hop-off Taipei Double Decker Bus Tour.
-Although it’s more expensive than a regular one-day Taipei Pass, this one-day tour stops in front of 23 of the top Taipei tourist attractions and features free on-board WiFi to share all your favourite moments with your friends and family at home in real-time.
+Although it’s more expensive than a regular one-day Taipei Pass, this one-day tour stops in front of 23 of the city’s top tourist attractions.
+It even features free on-board WiFi to share all your favourite moments with your friends and family at home in real-time.

 Taking a cue from the cabs of NYC, the yellow taxis of Taipei are plentiful wherever you venture in the city.
-Taxis are naturally the most expensive way of getting around Taipei, but still cheap compared to most major cities around the world.
+Taxis are naturally the most expensive way of getting around, but they are still cheap compared to most major cities around the world.